 Firstly I would like to assure everyone that Millstreet Hospital will continue to play a vital part in our community.
 The hospital is very much part of our Capital Investment Plan and it will improve and extend the Hospital.
 The funding we secured of €5.75 million to invest in the facilities of the hospital confirms this.

 The funds are going to towards a much needed extension to the hospital, which will improve the facilities including the respite care beds.
-But with all renovations, there will be distributions and this will impact on the respite care beds and any patients needing respite care will be accommodated in nearby community hospitals and nursing homes to cause as little disruption to patients and their families as possible. … continue reading the full article “Áine Collins Statement on Millstreet Hospital – Tuesday 23rd February”
+But with all renovations, there will be distributions and this will impact on the respite care beds and any patients needing respite care will be accommodated in nearby community hospitals and nursing homes to cause as little disruption to patients and their families as possible. [read more …] “Áine Collins Statement on Millstreet Hospital – Tuesday 23rd February”

 Following an unannounced inspection by HIQA two weeks ago, the four respite beds at Millstreet Hospital have been removed from service, meaning that people from Millstreet will now have to go to nursing homes in Mallow, Boherbue or elsewhere in order to get respite.
 They want a guarantee of an investment €400,000 in the bathrooms in order to reopen them, despite an upcoming investment of €5.7 million on upgrading and extending facilities.